fushji/SLL/README.md

 # Run Example

-In order to run ssl_example simply type:
+In order to run sll_example simply type:

 ```bash
 make
 ```

-# Embedding SDS into your project
+# Embedding SLL into your project

 This is as simple as copying the `sll.c` and `sll.h` files inside your project src.